what is transactional leadership?

 The performance is assessed using the competence of the employee to deliver the project as per the given standards, rules, regulations, and deadlines.

-When the employee performs poorly, they get penalized or punished in some particular way depending upon where they lack.
+When an employee performs poorly, they get penalized or punished in some particular way depending upon where they lack.

 The punishment also focuses on the damage control caused by the employee and resolving the incompetence of the employee.